DataDog/integrations-extras/filebeat/README.md

 Get metrics from filebeat service in real time to:

-* Visualize and monitor filebeat states
+* Visualize and monitor filebeat states.
 * Be notified about filebeat failovers and events.

 ## Setup
 ### Installation

-Install the `dd-check-filebeat` package manually or with your favorite configuration manager
+Install the `dd-check-filebeat` package manually or with your favorite configuration manager.

 ### Configuration

-Edit the `filebeat.yaml` file to point to your server and port, set the masters to monitor
+Edit the `filebeat.yaml` file to point to your server and port, set the masters to monitor.

 ### Validation